ivnvxd/pyquest/README.md

 _Dictionary_ is the second most commonly used data structure in Python.
 The `dict` is an implementation of a hash table, so we cannot take a non-hashable object as a key, such as a `list` (this is where `tuple` comes in handy).
 The key of the dictionary can be any immutable object: number, string, datetime or even function.
 Such objects have a method `__hash__()`, which uniquely associates the object to a number.
 With this number the dictionary looks for the value of the key.

 `Lists`, `dictionaries` and `sets` (which we will consider below) are mutable and have no hash method; an attempt to substitute them into the dictionary will result in an error.

+A `dictionary` is an unordered mutable collection of objects.
+The internal structure of a `dictionary` is a hash table, i.e. the `dictionary` is a dynamic `array` of pointers to key-value pairs.

+_Properties of a Dictionary:_

+- `Unordered`: Dictionaries are unordered collections, which means that the items in a dictionary do not have a specific order, and that order may change when the dictionary is modified.
+- `Mutable`: Dictionaries are mutable, which means that the items in a dictionary can be changed after the dictionary is created.
+- `Heterogeneous`: Dictionaries can contain items of different types, including other dictionaries.
+- `Dynamic`: Dictionaries can grow and shrink in size as needed.

 ```python